jezzsantos/queryany/samples/ri/README.md

 ## Application

+This layer contains the **Transaction Scripts/Application Layer/Domain Services:** classes that co-ordinate/orchestrate/manage/script your domain entities.

+These classes contain commands and queries that essentially follow the same patter: (1) retrieve domain entities from persistence, (2) instruct the entities what they should do now (Tell-Dont-Ask), and then (3) persist the mutated entity state again.
+This layer represents your specific application.

+> Note: Between your 'transaction scripts/application layer/domain services' and the Infrastructure layer there will always be a mapping (logical or physical) to and from DTO (Data Transfer Objects) or POCO objects.
+These are bare OO objects with no behaviour in them, that do not use encapsulation (ideally not inheritance), that are the only types that traverse the boundary between Domain<->Infrastructure.

 ### CarsApplication

 Contains the application layer consisting of services that instruct the domain entities to do things, using the Ask-Dont-Tell pattern.